CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

             //---- set output values
             this.SetValues(output_quantity, output_elementset, new ScalarSet(pet));

-            //---- advance to the next timestep
+            //---- advance the component's internal time
             this.AdvanceTime();

             return true;
         }

-.
+|

-5. In the PerformTimeStep we call the *CalculatePET* method, That is used to calculate the Potential Evapotranspiration using four input parameters.First, Averaged daily temperature.
-Second, Minimum daily temperature.
-Third, Maximum daily temperature.
-Finally the element index parameter used to define the elementset calculated.
-The *CalculatedPET* returns the PET in mm/day.
+6. In the PerformTimeStep method we called a second method named *CalculatePET*.
+We next need to implement this method which will do the actual Hargreaves calculation.

 .. code-block:: c#